SamuelJForrest/linkroll/README.md

 ### Frontend

+#### Install Node Version

+`cd` into the `frontend` directory and then install the node version you wish to use.
+The node version for this project can be found in the `.nvmrc` file.

+**Tip:** You can quickly install the correct Node Version by running the following command while in the `frontend` directory: `nvm i $(< .nvmrc)`

 #### Install Dependencies

-`cd` into the `frontend` directory, and run the `npm install` (or `npm i`) command to install the required dependencies.
+While still in the `frontend` directory, and run the `npm install` (or `npm i`) command to install the required dependencies.

 #### Run Server

-While still in the `frontend` directory, run the `npm run dev` command.
+Finally, run the `npm run dev` command.
 This command will also simultaneously run the api server (note, this will only work if the [required backend dependencies](#install-requirements) have been installed).

 ## Technologies Used